Step 7: Build a story to present

 Make your point

-The bottom line is that machines in NC lose your company money.
+The bottom line is that machines in North Carolina lose money for your company.
 You discovered that in the dashboard you created.
 Looking at overall sales and profit by year doesn't demonstrate this point alone, but regional profit can.

 This gives viewers a new perspective on your data: Negative profit catches the eye.